Atwood Stadium: History

 Atwood Stadium opened on June 8, 1929, and was named after Edwin W. Atwood who donated a portion of the site for the stadium.

-From 1930 through 1976 the Annual Football game between Flint Central High School was played on Thanksgiving Day and drew attendance in the tens of thousands of people.
+From 1930 through 1976 the Annual Football game between Flint Central High School & Flint Northern High School was played on Thanksgiving Day and drew attendance in the tens of thousands of people.
+The 1967 game (Northern won 6-2) between these two schools was dubbed the "Mud Bowl" because of the field being extensively and extremely torn up due to a rigorous high school football season.
 The 1950 game with Tony Branoff, Leroy Bolden, and Ellis Duckett drew a record crowd of 20,600, thanks to standing room and temporary seating.
 Due to the development of state playoffs after 1976, the game was no longer held on Thanksgiving Day.
 Prior to the closure of Flint Central in 2009, Central won the overall series 41-39-1.
 Only four of the 81 meetings were not held at Atwood.
 The inaugural meeting in 1928 was held at Dort Field behind Flint Central.
 The 1929 meeting was held at Viking Field behind the original Flint Northern.
 Due to the stadium's temporary closure in 1992, the 1993 and 1994 Central-Northern games were held at Guy V. Houston Stadium, located near Flint Northwestern.

 President Franklin D. Roosevelt delivered a speech at the stadium in 1936.

 The minor league baseball Flint Arrows played at the stadium from 1948 to 1951.
 The Arrows were a Class A affiliate of the Detroit Tigers.

 Atwood Stadium was renovated in 1966 with new ticket booths, a larger press box, improved lighting and new sod.
 The renovation also made Atwood an exclusive football stadium.
 After the sod failed the following year, Astroturf was installed in 1968.

 The homecoming concert of American Idol Contestant LaKisha Jones was held here on June 9, 2007.
 More recently, it hosted a homecoming tribute to 2009 Heisman Trophy winner and Flint Southwestern Academy graduate Mark Ingram, Jr.

 City of Flint Emergency Manager Mike Brown signed over ownership of Atwood Stadium in 2013 to Kettering University.

 In the past Atwood Stadium hosted the Michigan Invitational Tournament, a high school marching band competition hosted by Flushing High School, which at the time was one of the longest-running marching band competitions in Michigan.